hasura/learn-graphql/tutorials/backend/hasura-advanced/tutorial-site/content/debugging/1-dev-mode.md

 Once this is enabled, this would add an `extensions` key to the `errors` object of the response.
 The `internal` key contains error information including the generated SQL statement and exception information from Postgres.

-Ofcourse it is highly recommended to enable this dev mode only in dev/staging environments and also for just the `admin` role.
+Of course it is highly recommended to enable this dev mode only in dev/staging environments and also for just the `admin` role.
 To force the extensions to work only for the admin role, we can add a new env var called `HASURA_GRAPHQL_ADMIN_INTERNAL_ERRORS` boolean with a `true` value.